Chart Color Schemes

 Hill Top has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No infrastructure changes significantly influence a region's performance.
-AreaSearch has identified zero projects likely impacting this area.
+No changes can significantly affect a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact this area.
 Notable projects include Tahmoor South Coal Project, South Pacific Offshore Wind Project, Sydney-Canberra Rail Connectivity And Capacity, and Paling Yards Wind Farm.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.